Homeschooling In West Virginia

 West Virginia Homeschool Field Trips

 Living in the Mountain State has its definite perks, including multiple opportunities to enjoy the great outdoors.
 Why not turn those excursions into educational field trips by heading to locations that will align with your curriculum?
 To browse the natural, historic, and cultural field trips around the state, visit our Homeschool Field Trips in West Virginia post.
+Please make sure to contact each site before you plan your visit, as COVID-19 may have impacted their hours of operations.

 West Virginia Standardized Testing and Test Prep